WoodWing/printeditor-custom-whitespaces-glyphs/README.md

 # printeditor-custom-whitespaces-glyphs

-Example how to extend or modify the custom whitespaces or glyps in the Studio print editor.
+Example how to extend or modify the custom whitespaces or glyphs in the Studio print editor.

 The standard configurations can be downloaded from
 * [YOUR STUDIO URL]/app/config-glyphs.js